The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Exempt property can be sold in the UK without attracting a tax charge as long as the proceeds are taken back offshore or reinvested in a qualifying UK company within a limited period of time (see below).

 Exempt property which is lost, stolen or destroyed is not treated as being in the UK from the date on which the loss etc occurs, to the date on which compensation is received or the property is recovered.
-If the property and / or the compensation is taken offshore within 45 days of that date, there is
+If the property and / or the compensation is taken offshore within 45 days of

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.